 Upwork is one of the most popular freelance sites

-Freelancer is another great site to find content writers
+Freelancer is another great site to find professional content writers.

 In Scripted you can find writers for any industry

-You can see what their past employers think of their work and you can learn more about the freelancer from their own feedback as well.
-Reach out to past clients if you feel so inclined and if you want more information.
-References are required with job applications, and when hiring a content creator it’s no different.
+You can see what their past employers think of their work, and you can learn more about the freelancer from their feedback as well.
+Reach out to past clients if you want more information.
+Require references with job applications.
+Hiring a content creator is no different.

 6. Note Similarities Between Writer and Your Audience

-It helps if the writer you hire is also a possible customer.
+It helps if hire a content writer who is also a potential customer.
 You want your content to be created by someone who loves the product or service that your business provides.
 They need to be intrigued and engaged to help the target audience to feel the same.
-This will make it much easier for your writers to connect with your audience and ultimately gain you unlimited access to new readers and fans.
+Interest in the subject matter will make it much easier for your writers to connect with your audience and ultimately gain you access to new readers and fans.

-This is not always the case when hiring in business, but this is not the accounting department.
-This is not mathematics and straight numbers.
-This is writing, creativity and human relations.
-This is connecting with your audience in an effective way.
-You need a person who actually likes you and that you like in return.
-Make sure you match on a personal level before moving forward with any contractual agreements.
+Getting a writer similar to your audience is not always possible when hiring content creators, but it’s not the accounting department.
+Content is about writing, creativity, and human relations.
+Content needs to connect with your audience effectively.
+You need a person who understands the audience and relates to them.
+Also, make sure you match on a personal level before moving forward with any contractual agreements.

 7. Make Sure They Fit Into Your Budget

-Last, but never least, be sure you can afford the person you want to hire.
+Last, but never least, be sure you hire content writer you can afford.
 You surely have a set budget of available funds, so note the number and stick to it.
 Many freelancers have set hourly rates, as well as rates per project.
 But, it’s usually possible to negotiate.
 Just remember, you get what you pay for.
-Lower rates do not always mean high quality work.
+Lower rates do not always mean high-quality work.

 Decide for how long you want or need to the contract to last, and how often you want content submitted.
 This type of editorial calendar is key to have in place before you hire a writer.
 You shouldn’t hire a freelancer, only to have them leave in the middle of the project because of scheduling conflicts or unpaid invoices.

 Be sure you are clear in your demands and that you understand the writer’s as well.
 And use this 7-step guide as your constant source of support.
-Business and life get busy and they get messy, but where there is a will there is always a way.
+Business and life get busy, and they get messy, but where there is a will, there is always a way.
 Don’t hesitate.
-Start searching for your new content writer today and breathe some new life into your business!
+Start searching for your website content writer today and breathe some new life into your business!